karmainside/ms-teams-linux/README.md

 You can also get more information about AppImage on the [official website](http://appimage.org/).

 ## Usage
-Install the application and lauch it.
+Install the application and launch it.
 After logging in you will be able to use Microsoft Teams.
 Application supports very limited version of notifications.
 If you have something unread in chats, you will receive push notification and the icon will change with one with big red dot.

 ### If you don't see tray icon